-The university is also updating its infrastructure.
-The Institute for Advanced Research and Innovation in Smart Environments (ARISE)—which focuses on applied research in clean technology, health technology, and information and communications technology—and the Health Sciences building provide state-of-the-art facilities.
-The newly opened Carleton Dominion-Chalmers Centre is a space for music, lectures and public events.
-Work continues on the Nicol Building, set to become the new home of the Sprott School of Business in 2021.
+The university is updating its infrastructure.
+The Nicol Building, a new collaborative learning environment, will become the new home of the Sprott School of Business this fall.
+The Institute for Advanced Research and Innovation in Smart Environments (ARISE)—which focuses on applied research in clean technology, health technology and communications technology—and the Health Sciences Building provide state-of-the-art facilities.
+The Carleton Dominion-Chalmers Centre offers a space for music, lectures and public events.

-• Commerce: Students can choose from among eight concentrations, developing critical business skills and making professional contacts.
-There are opportunities to participate in co-op, study abroad and take part in international business case competitions.
+• Commerce: Students may choose from eight concentrations, developing business skills and professional contacts.
+Commerce offers co-ops, chances to study abroad and international business case competitions.

 Minimum Entering Grades

 Arts: 80% · Science: 80% · Commerce: 80% · Engineering: 80-86%